nwrobel/my-py-commons/README.md

-# mypy-commons
+# my-py-commons
-Project containing common Python code that can be used throughout my other Python projects and scripts.
-This makes it easier to have all my common code developed once and defined in one place.
+Repo containing various Python "commons" modules, designed to be used by my other Python projects and scripts.

+This repo allows the sharing of Python implementations and functionalities that are commonly needed by my Python projects.
+It allows such implementations to be written only once and defined only once.